VISHWAJ33T/musonic/README.md

-# This is ImVt app
+# This is Meuzik App

 This project was made with React js